antoniofaccioli/libreoffice-appimage/README.md

 **Example 3:**  **`../make_libreoffice_appimage 3.5.7.2 x86-64 standard Y N N`**
              Build LO v3.5.7.2 AppImage package with a set of selected language-packs, with offline help (for selected languages), not auto-updateable, without signing the package.

+## FAQ

+**Can I trust this script?**

+Check it out.
+The code is here.
+If you have a question, ask on IRC in channels [#AppImage](https://webchat.freenode.net/?channels=appimage) or [#libreoffice-appimage](https://webchat.freenode.net/?channels=libreoffice-appimage).

+**Can I trust the AppImage, when it runs?**

+Do you trust the LibreOffice code you run, if it is installed from RPM or DEB packages?
+Are you aware, that their respective *pre/postinst* scripts are run by your distro's package manager with *root* privileges?
+AppImage does not use any root privileges at all!

+* If you trust LibreOffice RPMs or DEBs, you implicitely trust the developers of LibreOffice as well as these packagers already to a very high degree.

+* The AppImage, once created, contains the very same executable binaries as the respective LibreOffice version which was released by The Document Foundation as a DEB package.

+* The DEB packages which served as input to the AppImage packaging toolchain was created by maintainers who are part of the LibreOffice project themselves.

+* Yes, a thin layer of additional code that is executed when running the AppImage, the *[AppRun](https://github.com/AppImage/AppImageSpec/blob/master/draft.md#the-apprun-file)*, was created and is maintained by the developers of the [AppImage tools](https://github.com/AppImage).
+It is also OpenSource.
+Check it out.
+Or ask a friend whose technical abilities you trust to check it out.

+* One thing you can do, while the AppImage runs:
+  In a terminal, run

+      mount | grep \.mount_Lib

+  This will reveal the (temporary) mount point where the AppImage filesystem is (read-only) mounted while LibreOffice runs.
+You can move into that directory freely and look around and even copy files to someplace outside the AppImage.
+Then you can keep investigating them when the AppImage does not run any more, once you closed down LibreOffice....

+**Can I create different versions of LibreOffice AppImages and store them on the same system?**

+Yes.

+**Can I RUN different versions of LibreOffice AppImages at the same time on the same system?**

+Yes.

+**How do I get rid of the AppImage again, should I no longer want it?**

+Just delete the one AppImage file.

+**Where do I have to store the AppImages?**

+Store them anywhere you want.

+If you like a neat environment, we'd recommend to create a directory such as *`$HOME/AppImages`* and store them all there.

+**It's awkward to run an AppImage from the command line with such a long name!**

+Is that a question?
+We agree.

+Maybe your distro already created a *`$HOME/bin`* subdirectory and put it in your *`$PATH`*?
+If not, you can do so yourself.

+Then just create a symlink in there by the name of *loffice* (or whatever you like) which points to the exact location of the AppDir: `cd $HOME/bin ;  ln -sf ../AppImages/LibreOffice-<versionstring>-x86_64.AppImage  loffice`.

+Then you can start *loffice* to run the AppImage.

+**The symlinking stuff is nice, but I want it NICER!**

+Check out (the completely OPTIONAL) [AppImageKit](https://github.com/AppImage/AppImageKit).

+It contains a few small extra tools to handle AppImages (also to look what's inside, or mount them without running the AppRun).

+One of them is *`appimaged`*, a little daemon which automagically discovers new AppImages and creates entries in Desktop menues so you can "click" around your ways. (*`appimaged`* also automagically removes desktop entries for AppImages which you delete.)